ashleve/lightning-hydra-template/README.md

 # raise exception, if any of the parameters or the loss are NaN or +/-inf
 python run.py +trainer.terminate_on_nan=true

+# Quick debug with all the previous options enabled
+python run.py trainer=debug

 # try overfitting to 1 batch
 python run.py +trainer.overfit_batches=1 trainer.max_epochs=20